 While our members may not be very eloquent and articulate in our demeanour, but we understand the most vulnerable stakeholder - the CONSUMER, better than any other stakeholder or entity.
 We request TRAI to consider inviting our members to such discussions as we may be able to better convey the challenges of implementation of many of the key aspects of this business.

-We humbly request TRAI to appreciate our problems and help us become a deserving stakeholder who can also contribute to our great country, India in its quest for achieving glory in the Digital world.
+Before we sign off, we humbly request TRAI to appreciate our problems and help us become a deserving stakeholder who can also contribute to our great country, Bharat in its quest for achieving glory in the Digital world.